 On SNIP Shutdown

 When SNIP is shutting down a similar process is used to stop all services and gracefully disconnect all users.
-Shutdown can take tens of seconds to complete.
-Typically, this is due to the need to send final command sequences to any serial port devices.
+Shutdown can take tens of seconds to complete if many files and streams are open.
+Typically, this is also due to the need to send final command sequences to any serial port devices.

 This article has reviewed the console log entries that occur when SNIP is first run on a new machine.
 As a side effect many of the more common topics needed to operate SNIP have been introduced with links to supporting articles.